digitalden3/denizyilmaz.cloud/README.md

 ### CloudFront Distribution
 ------------------
-Deployed and configured a cloudfront distribution to attach the domain, denizyilmaz.cloud name to the bucket.
+Deployed and configured a cloudfront distribution to attach the domain, digitalden.cloud name to the bucket.
 Created a resource that creates a CloudFront distribution that can be used to deliver static content from the S3 bucket to end-users with low latency and high transfer speeds.

 ```yaml
   MyDistribution: